376 REVIEWS

 The Impact of Miranda Rights

 Miranda rights are a cornerstone of confession law.
-If your rights weren't properly administered, it could significantly affect the admissibility of your confession.
-Our legal team specializes in examining these intricate details to build a strong defense.
+If your rights weren’t read properly, that can affect whether your confession comes into evidence.
+Our legal team digs into these details to build your defense.

 The Voluntariness of Confessions